HuazhangHu/HuazhangHu/README.md

 [Code](https://github.com/SvipRepetitionCounting/TransRAC) | [Paper](https://arxiv.org/abs/2204.01018) | [Oral Presentation](https://www.youtube.com/watch?v=SFpUS9mHHpk)

 💬 **News:**
-- 2022-06: We are invited to oral presentation with virtual attendance.
+- 2022-06: We are invited to oral presentation with virtual attendance on `CVPR 2022`.
 - 2022-03: A paper about repetitive action counting is accepted for an **Oral presentation**  on [CVPR 2022](https://cvpr2022.thecvf.com/).

 📫 Welcome to communicate with me.
 Reach me through: huhuazhang98@gmail.com